Pickleball cross-training: what to do off the court to play better on it

 6. Wrist + forearm flexion / extension (Tyler Twist)

 If you do not yet have tennis elbow, prevent it: a FlexBar Tyler Twist, 3 sets of 15 reps, twice a week.
-If you already have elbow soreness, this is the sports-medicine consensus protocol with about 80% improvement at 6 weeks.
-See our tennis elbow guide for the full protocol.
+If you already have elbow soreness, this is the most-replicated single eccentric intervention in the upper-extremity rehab literature (Tyler 2010, JSES).
+For the structured 8-week version with the full progression and the equipment fixes that prevent recurrence, see our tennis elbow comeback program.

 The cardio profile